Early Life and Education

-Noam Gottesman was born in May 1961, in Israel, to a Jewish family.
-His father was an art collector and president of the Israel Museum, which influenced Gottesman's interest in art and philanthropy.
-He received a Bachelor of Arts degree from Columbia University in 1986.
+Noam Gottesman was born in May 1961 in the United Kingdom, to a Jewish family.
+His father, Dov Gottesman, was the president of the Israel Museum.
+Gottesman received a Bachelor of Arts degree from Columbia University in 1986.

 Rise to Success